WangYihang/Platypus/README.md

 ```

 #### TODO
+- [ ] Send a specific command to all clients
 - [ ] More interfaces in RESTful API
 - [ ] RESTful API should auth
 - [ ] Use crontab